Rulemaking June 12, 2025

-The SEC formally withdrew its proposed Safeguarding Rule in June 2025, which had been proposed in February 2023 as a comprehensive modernization of the Custody Rule (Rule 206(4)-2).
+On June 12, 2025, the SEC formally withdrew its proposed Safeguarding Rule, which had been proposed in February 2023 as a comprehensive modernization of the Custody Rule (Rule 206(4)-2).

 The proposal would have expanded custody requirements to cover a broader range of client assets including crypto assets and created new frameworks for qualified custodians of digital assets.

-The withdrawal was part of a broader effort by the SEC to formally withdraw fourteen outstanding rule proposals.
-The SEC indicated it would take a more targeted approach to custody rule modernization.
+The withdrawal was part of a broader action in which the SEC formally withdrew fourteen outstanding rule proposals.
+Any future custody modernization would require a new proposal and comment period.

 The existing Custody Rule (Rule 206(4)-2) remains in effect with its current requirements for qualified custodians, surprise examinations, and client asset safeguarding.